wmorgan/dcos-docs/CONTRIBUTING.md

 ## Make your update

-1. Create a [new issue](https://github.com/dcos/dcos-docs/issues) in this repo (`dcos-docs`) and label it with the type of documentation that you're writing.
-For example, [tutorial](https://github.com/dcos/dcos-docs/labels/tutorial).
+1. Create a [JIRA issue](https://dcosjira.atlassian.net/secure/CreateIssue!default.jspa) with `dcos-dcos` as the component.
 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repo, `dcos-docs` (you only have to do this once).
 1. Create your content.
 In most cases you should be able to create your content within the existing directory structure.